Missing Data Imputation using Optimal Transport: Conclusion

-\textbf{Conclusion.} We have shown in this paper how OT metrics could be used to define a relevant loss for missing data imputation.
+We have shown in this paper how OT metrics could be used to define a relevant loss for missing data imputation.
 This loss corresponds to the expectation of Sinkhorn divergences between randomly sampled batches.
 To minimize it, two classes of algorithms were proposed: one that freely estimates one parameter per imputed value, and one that fits a parametric model.
-After training, this latter class allows out-of-sample imputation.
-To make parametric models trainable, the classical round robin mechanism was used.
-Experiments on a variety of datasets, and for numerous missing value settings (MCAR, MAR and MNAR with varying missing values proportions) showed that the proposed models are very competitive, and confirmed that our loss is a good optimizable proxy for imputation metrics.
-Future work includes further theoretical study of our loss function \Cref{eq:loss_batches} within the OT framework, and exploiting the flexibility of \cref{alg:meta_sinkhorn,alg:rr_sinkhorn} to design new imputers.
+The former class does not rely on making parametric assumptions on the underlying data distribution, and can be used in a very wide range of settings.
+On the other hand, after training, the latter class allows out-of-sample imputation.
+To make parametric models trainable, the classical round-robin mechanism was used.
+Experiments on a variety of datasets, and for numerous missing value settings (MCAR, MAR and MNAR with varying missing values proportions) showed that the proposed models are very competitive, even compared to recent methods based on deep learning.
+These results confirmed that our loss is a good optimizable proxy for imputation metrics.
+Future work includes further theoretical study of our loss function \Cref{eq:loss_batches} within the OT framework.